AtagoDaisuki/Behold--Emailer/Readme.md

 ﻿### Changes in this fork:

 #### May.
 24, 2018
 ###### Restored missing dependencies.
 You can open and edit the solution in VS2017 now
 ###### Resolved invalid filename error when impersonated username has an associated domain (e.g. domain\user)
-###### At least on my server, "Run Selected Schedules Once" saves the temporary workbook pdf under Behold Email folder, whereas it should save the pdf under Tableau server's bin folder.
-For now there is a temp hard-coded(bad) solution.
-Please put your "Behold Email" folder under C:\

 #### May.
 25, 2018
 ###### Found that if you delete a schedule that's in the app's saved configuration, it can cause fatal crash.
 Delete a schedule from server after stopping, unchecking and saving it in app.
 You can create an empty schedule with the same name to save the day if app crashes.
+Find the names under active_schedules.csv.
 ###### Fixed scheduling problem caused by server time/local time difference.
 If your Tableau database's [schedules] table uses GMT, please modify source code to indicate timezone difference.

+#### May.
+30, 2018
+###### If you put the app under C:\, it might save the exported pdf under the app's root folder to cause an exception.
+Putting it in another drive works fine.

 ### Author's README
 To use Behold!
 Emailer, you follow these steps: